Wide field beamformed observation with MeerKAT: Abstract

 \section{Abstract}

-Large scale beamforming with radio interferometers has the potential to revolutionize the science done with pulsars and fast radio bursts by improving the survey efficiency for these sources.
-We describe a wide field beamformer for the MeerKAT radio telescope and outline strategies to optimally design such surveys.
+Large-scale beamforming with radio interferometers has the potential to revolutionize the science done with pulsars and fast radio bursts by improving the survey efficiency for these sources.
+We describe a wide-field beamformer for the MeerKAT radio telescope and outline strategies to optimally design such surveys.
+A software implementation of these techniques, \textsc{Mosaic} is introduced and its application in the MeerKAT telescope is presented.
 We show initial results using the beamformer by observing a globular cluster to track several pulsars simultaneously and demonstrate the source localization capability of this observation.

 \keywords{Instrumentation; Pulsar; Interferometry; Transient}